 My name is Larry Hamilton.
 I am a long-time gamer.
-I started with the blue-boxed set of “Basic D&D” that only went to third level, back in March or April, 1977.
+I started with the Holmes Blue Box set of “Basic D&D” that only went to third level, back in March or April, 1977.
 I then moved on to AD&D, anxiously waiting as each book was released, reading every word as quickly as possible.
 An apartment I lived in had water damage, and the boxes where my stuff was got wet.
 I gave my Basic D&D set to my youngest brother, but still have the chipping dice.
 I also lost my DMG, MMI, and first edition Dieties & Demigods with Elric & Cthulu.
 Thankfully, my well-worn PH and my UA survived.
 I was in a LONG break from D&D and just barely touched on 2nd edition.
 I missed the 3rd edition & was getting back to fleshing out my never started campaign before 4th edition was released.
 I found DriveThru RPG and got PDFs of all the 1st edition books, before WotC shut that down.
 I finally rebuilt my collection in the fall of 2014.

 I also played & GM’d Metamorphosis Alpha and Gamma World.
 Other TSR offerings were Boot Hill, Gangbusters, and probably a couple others.
 I played Traveller, and bought Mega-Traveller, but never got a first game/campaign organized.

 I was one of the founding members and first president of the Science Fiction Club at my high school in the early 80s.
 We played all kinds of roleplaying games and recommended lots of books to each other.